December 1, 2023

 Evolving Arcade Playstyles

-Pac-Man brought a unique game genre into arcades: the maze chase; it was very different from the shooting and racing games that preceded it, and as the Golden Age wore on, many more new genres would arrive.
+Pac-Man introduced a unique game genre into arcades: the maze chase.
+This was very different from the shooting and racing games that preceded it, and as the Golden Age wore on, many more new genres would arrive.

 One great example was Donkey Kong, which introduced many people to the platformer genre, a popular game style today.
 Like Pac-Man, Donkey Kong was an arcade titan with an enormous legacy.

 Konami released Scramble in 1981, which is considered the first side-scrolling shooter.
-This was hugely influential, with side-scrollers becoming a staple of gaming until the advent of three-dimensional consoles.
+This was hugely influential, and side-scrolling shooters became a staple of gaming until the advent of three-dimensional consoles.

 The journey brought digitized sprites to the arcade in 1983; that same year, Cinematronics released Dragon’s Lair, the first game to use cel-animated video (with art by renowned animator Don Bluth).